BarbeMCR/mlmcr/README.md

 Afterwards, the `PUSH` instructions prints the contents of the variable `$0` to screen, and we get our `Hello world!` string back.

-If you need a more complex example, try opening the `math_demo.mlmcr` file.
+If you need a more complex example, try opening the `map_demo.mlmcr` file.
 However, this demo doesn't include all features of mlmcr.
-The `mlmcr1_manual.txt` file contains reference for all instructions in mlmcr.
+The `mlmcr2_manual.txt` file contains reference for all instructions in mlmcr.

 Try out a few instructions in the interpreter until you get the desired output!
-Then you can start writing scripts in your favourite text editor.
+Then you can start writing scripts in your favorite text editor.
 Just make sure to save your scripts with the `.mlmcr` extension or the interpreter will not recognize them.
 Happy programming!

 ### Manual